 -X command line switch, that assumes UTF-8 is the locale provided by the environment.
-In POSIX locales, UTF-8 mode is enabled by default, but it’s disabled by default elsewhere to avoid breaking backwards compatibility.
+In Posix locales, UTF-8 mode is enabled by default, but it’s disabled by default elsewhere to avoid breaking backward compatibility.
 It’s worth experimenting with having UTF-8 mode on by default, but it shouldn’t be enabled in production until you’re confident that all interactions between Python and the surrounding environment use UTF-8.

 Python comes with its own built-in debugger, although it can hook into third-party debugging tools as well, as long as they can speak to Python’s internal debugging API.
 What Python has lacked until now, though, is a standardized way to programmatically trigger the debugger from within a Python app.